 Skywalker Sound's Randy Thom Awarded for Career Achievement

-COW Library : Audio Professionals : Debra Kaufman : Skywalker Sound's Randy Thom Awarded for Career Achievement
+COW Library : Audio Engineering : Debra Kaufman : Skywalker Sound's Randy Thom Awarded for Career Achievement

 Additional credits include Return of the Jedi, Never Cry Wolf, Wild at Heart, Forrest Gump, Harry Potter and the Goblet of Fire, The Thin Blue Line, War of the Worlds, Coraline, How To Train Your Dragon, Ghost in the Shell, and Ratatouille.

 He has worked with a diverse list of directors, including Francis Coppola, Steven Spielberg, George Lucas, Bob Zemeckis, David Lynch, John Waters, Errol Morris, Henry Selick, Peter Jackson, Brad Bird, and Chris Wedge.

 Creative COW: How did you get into sound design?

 Randy Thom: It was mostly luck.
 I certainly didn't think I was going to be a sound person as a kid or in college.
 I volunteered in a public radio station, first in Antioch and later at KPFA in Berkeley, and discovered I really liked sound work, producing little pieces for NPR among other things.
 By the mid 1970s, I decided I was getting interested in movie sound and started knocking on doors that were mostly politely closed in my face.
 There was the old trouble of not being able to get a job because I wasn't in the union, and not getting into the union because I didn't have a job.